deity-io/falcon-platform-docs/docs/platform/integration/commercetools/ctp-client.md

 }
 ```
 ## Customer apiRoot
 When using `this.ctpClient.customerApiRoot()` you don't need to worry about refreshing sessions.
-Our `ctpSession` will refresh the `CtpAuthToken` and update it in our [session](./ctp-session).
+Our `ctpClient` will refresh the `CtpAuthToken` when needed and store fresh token in our [session](./ctp-session).

-### Customer scopes
+#### Scopes
-When a customer authenticates trough our middleware client the follow set of scopes will be set;
+When a customer authenticates trough our middleware the follow set of scopes will be requested;
 - `view_stores`
 - `view_orders`
 - `view_payments`